 Selection of a faculty member to receive the Council of Chairs Award for Excellence in Teaching is a multi-level process.

 - Members of the Council of Chairs only may make a nomination by completing the online form below.
-The deadline for nominations is September 15, 2018.
+Nominations are now closed.

 - Candidates who accept the nomination will submit the required documents by October 15, 2018.